Notifications on watches use the same APIs and have the same structure as notifications on phones.

 subclasses for the best results.

-are stripped of custom layouts and the wearable only displays the text and icons.
-However, you can
+strips notifications of custom layouts, and the wearable only displays the text and icons.

 Recommended notifications for wearables

-We recommend using expandable notifications as the starting point for all notifications, as they are a great way to engage wearable users.
-The collapsed state is shown in the notification tray for a short, glanceable experience.
-If the user taps on it, the notification expands, revealing an immersive, scrollable experience of additional content and actions.
+Use expandable notifications as the starting point for all notifications, as they are a great way to engage wearable users.
+The collapsed state displays in the notification tray for a short, glanceable experience.
+If the user taps it, the notification expands, revealing an immersive, scrollable experience of additional content and actions.

 You can Create an expandable notification

-the same way you would on mobile with any of the
+the same way you would on mobile, using any of the

 looks like this:

-app), you can enhance the behavior of the notification.
-For example, enable voice input replies
+app, you can enhance the behavior of the notification.
+For example, you can enable voice input